 Our VAT registration number is 134 0218 17

 Our registered office is at 4 Capital Quarter, Tyndall Street, Cardiff.
 CF10 4BZ.
-Details of other Geldards SRA registered offices including full contact details can be seen here.
+Details of other Geldards SRA registered offices including full contact details can be found on our Contact Us page.

 Geldards LLP is authorised and regulated by the Solicitors Regulation Authority (“SRA”) (SRA number 425641). and we are subject to the rules of professional conduct set out in the SRA Standards & Regulations, a copy of which are available at www.sra.org.uk/solicitors/standards-regulations.

 Our Professional Indemnity Insurance

 We have compulsory professional indemnity insurance of £3 million in respect of each and every claim in place.
 Our policy covers work undertaken from offices in England & Wales but extends to acts or omissions wherever in the world they occur.
 We have voluntary insurance cover in addition to this amount.
 Further details of both our compulsory and voluntary insurance cover is available from Jonathan Dancey, Finance Director.

 Equality And Diversity